I’ve been a married person for a few decades now but always had a question about marriage that went unanswered for years.

 But God’s word tells that man to repent.

-Any man who is not loving and caring for his wife or who is not always kind to her, needs to ask himself if he knew how to love her and how to be kind to her before marriage.
+Any man who is not loving and caring for his wife or not always kind to her, needs to ask himself if he knew how to love her and be kind to her before marriage.
 He should ask himself why he doesn’t know how to love her after he married her.
 And then thank God for that degree in rocket science.
 It will come in handy as he attempts to figure out what changes need to be made.

 Your wife is a daughter of the most high God.
 And you have been commanded to love her.